Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: The sliding principle

-Choose an orientation on $a_1$; by the transitivity of the $\Gamma$ action on $\{a_i\}$, this specifies an orientation on each curve in the chain.
+Choose an orientation on $a_1$; this specifies an orientation on each subsequent $a_i$ by the convention that $\pair{a_i, a_{i+1}} = 1$.
 Now the hyperelliptic involution reverses the orientation of each $a_i$, and hence the data of $(a_i, \ldots, a_j)$ together with their orientations is enough to determine a marking up to twists about $\partial Y_{i,j}$.
 Of course, the same procedure may be repeated for $Y_{k, \ell}$.

 The identification $\gamma(Y_{i,j}) = Y_{k, \ell}$ should therefore be thought of as an identification of {\em marked} subsurfaces (up to twisting about $\partial Y_{i,j}$), and so can be used to transport any simple closed curve $c$ supported on $Y_{i,j}$ to a curve $\gamma(c)$ supported on $Y_{k, \ell}$.
 Moreover, one can use the (signed) intersection pattern of $c$ with the $a_i$ to explicitly identify $\gamma(c)$ as a curve on $Y_{k, \ell}$.